 This will be a serious undertaking in the frigid and remote Siberian wilderness, covering 550 km over 20-22 days.
-We’ll be walking 17 miles per day.
+We’ll be aiming to walk a minimum of 17 miles over the ice per day.

 For clothing, equipment and nutritional support we are being supported by these excellent companies.
 Click on the images to find out more about them.

 Expedition Patron – Geoff Somers MBE

 I’m pleased to support Ash and Phil on this expedition to cross Lake Baikal.
 The area is remote and challenging, and small independent trips such as this are important to raise the aspirations of young people today, and keep alive a sense of adventure

 We’re a two man team (Ash Routen, 31 and Phil Sturgeon, 50).
 Phil and I previously completed a crossing of the Finnmark plateau, Norway, in February 2016.

 How can I track you?